-Printing Instructions: If you are going to print this document, this document is designed to be printed double-sided or duplexed but can be single-sided.
+Printing Instructions: Once you have purchased the program, we will give you permission to print this document.
+If you are going to print this document, it was designed to be printed double-sided or duplexed but can be printed single-sided.